Northeast Forest Fire Region Update – May 27

 Northwest Region:

-At the time of this update there are 3 active wildland fires in the Northwest Region.
-Of those fires, 1 is under control and 2 is not under control.
+At the time of this update there are 4 active wildland fires in the Northwest Region.
+Of those fires, 2 are not under control, 1 is being held, and 1 is under control.

-Two new wildland fires were confirmed in the Northwest Region by the early evening of May 27.
+Four new wildland fire was confirmed in the Northwest Region by the evening of May 28.

-- Kenora 9 (KEN009) is located North of Long Lake, approximately 6.8 kilometers west of Highway 596.
-The fire is not under control at 1.5 hectares.
+- Thunder Bay 15 (THU015) is located near North Branch Road, approximately 16 kilometers north of Thunder Bay.
+The fire is under control at 0.4 hectares.

+- Thunder Bay 16 (THU016) is located north of Drift Lake and approximately 9 kilometers north of Highway 11.
+The 2.5-hectare fire is not under control.

-- Kenora 10 (KEN010) is located in Obashkaandagaang First Nation (Rat Portage 38A) near McKenzie Portage Road.
-The 0.1-hectare fire is not under control.
+- Dryden 12 (DRY012) is located approximately 4 kilometers southeast of Gordon Lake, east of Highway 502.
+The 0.6-hectare fire is not under control.

+- Kenora 11 (KEN011) was located on McKenzie Portage Road, approximately 1.5 kilometers southwest of Keewatin.
+The fire was called out at 0.1 hectares.

 Latest posts by This Media Release (see all)